 The maximum tensile stress that a material can handle before rupturing is known as its tensile strength.
 Beyond this limit, the material develops necking and breaks into pieces.

 While talking about tensile strength, a material’s ductility may also be of interest.
-A ductile material can deform more than a brittle material can before it fractures.
+A ductile material can deform more than brittle materials before it fractures.

 Yield Strength

 Yield strength represents the maximum stress a material can handle without going through any plastic deformation.
-This is represented as the yield point on the stress-strain graph, as shown below.
+This is represented as the yield point on the stress-strain curve, as shown below.

-As you can see from the graph, for small strains, the deformation is elastic.
+As you can see from the graph, for small strains, the deformation is within the elastic limit.
 It continues until the force reaches the proportional limit (point A) and reverses if the load is removed before that point.

 After the upper yield limit (B), the material loses its elasticity and enters the zone of plasticity.
 The level of stress that causes appreciable plastic deformation is called yield stress.
 Further increase in the deforming force ultimately leads to material failure.